enkelmedia/NewsletterStudio-Documentation/content/package/3.0.0/develop/render-tasks.md

 }
 ```

-We also need to register the Render Task during startup
+We also need to register the Render Task during application startup

 ```csharp
 public class SiteComposer : IUserComposer